qinyia/diag_feedback_E3SM/README.md

 - Sep 30, 2020: use different color for LW,SW,NET in CldRadKernel plot; include amipFuture as a comparison
 - Nov 10, 2020: update input data for other CMIP models
 - Feb 18, 2021: add plot_tas_latlon
-- Mar, 2021: add plot_CldRadKernel_latlon
+- Mar 21, 2021: add plot_CldRadKernel_latlon
+- Jul 20, 2021: re-organize
+- Oct 10, 2021: clear-up and re-organize main.py and main-plot.py